MatthewSzurkowski/certiGenBackend/Readme.md

 <hr/>

 1. Clone this repository.
-2. Install npm packages using `npm i`
+2. Install npm packages using `./getPacks.sh` (if this doesn't work, use <code>chmod +x getPacks.sh</code> and then <code>./getPacks.sh</code>)
 3. Run the server. `npm run devStart`
-4. Server starts running at port: 5000
+4. Server starts running at port: 5000 and React page on port: 3000
-5. Go to Browser and run `localhost:5000`
-6. You will see the usage of API and Help on your browser.
+6. Go to Browser and run `localhost:5000`.
+You will see the usage of API and Help on your browser.

+### Usage

+1. Enter the name of the event
+2. Enter the name of the ambassador running the event
+3. Enter the participants names (seperated by commas)

 ### API
 <hr/>